• Skip to primary navigation

 Homemade Magas recipe

 This homemade Magas is a Gujarati fudge made of gram flour, ghee, cardamom, powdered sugar, and nuts.
-This Indian dessert that is traditionally made during festivals.
+This Indian dessert is traditionally made during festivals.
 Make this delicious sweet with this foolproof recipe!

 Rice Pudding / Kheer